SUSE/Portus/_docs/portusctl.md

 development/staging/test environments, or to experienced Ruby on Rails developers that are just performing read statements for further inspecting an issue.

+## Man pages

+Together with Portus' RPM, you will receive the **man pages** for `portusctl`.
+In there, you will be able to read more thoroughly about the capabilities of this tool.